 because they published my 2001 book, Icewine:

 The Complete Story.
-The agent who steered me to Warwick said I would benefit from the synergy
+The agent who steered me to Canada said I would benefit from the synergy

 Lawrason, then the editor, wrote that “we were inspired … by a similar

 There were about 250 wineries in the 2006 CWA.
 Last year’s issue included about

 As dynamic as the Canadian wine industry had been, it appears the CWA, which was available on news

 and in wineries, was not being purchased as briskly as one would have expected.

 And when a version for the Ipad was also published last year, Wine Access sold

 The 2013 CWA was going to appear as Canadian Wine Traveller.
 Wine Access thought that by adding travel articles but reducing text on wines, the product would sell better.
 We will never know (I doubt it) because this has also been scrubbed.

 Why did Wine Access fail?
 RedPoint is no